Application of tools and methods to own practice.

 As a coach it is important that you help the coachee to stretch himself to set high and positive goals.
 “You tend to get what you focus on.
 If you fear failure you are focused on failure and that is what you get.”

-I have used this tool to improve my team’s performance in the cash application process at work.
+I have used this tool to improve a team’s performance in the cash application process at work.
 The first positive effect that had the introduction of this tool was that it left no space for the blame game between the departments involved and drove the focus on the solution rather than on the problem.
 I asked the teams which was the goal for the session and they told me it was to solve the Unapplied Cash issue.
-Then to stretch them I asked which the Dream Goal was and they told me it was to become the best team in the OTC department.
+Then to stretch them I asked which the Dream Goal was and they told me it was to become the best team in the Order to Cash department.
 Finally I asked about the end and performance goals with the reality options and wrap up.

 I have noticed that setting the goal before analysing the reality brings the coachee to think without any limitation.